gravitational/teleport/docs/2.5/trustedclusters.md

 ## Troubleshooting

-There are two types of problems Teleport administrators can run into when configuring trust between two clusters:
+There are three common types of problems Teleport administrators can run into when configuring trust between two clusters:

+* **HTTPS configuration**: when the main cluster uses a self-sgined or invalid HTTPS certificate.

 * **Connectivity problems**: when a trusting cluster "east" does not show up in `tsh clusters` output on "main".

 * **Access problems**: when users from "main" get "access denied" error messages trying to connect to nodes on "east".

+### HTTPS configuration

+If the web_proxy_addr endpoint of the main cluster uses a self-signed or invalid HTTPS certificate, you will get an error: "the trusted cluster uses misconfigured HTTP/TLS certificate".
+For ease of testing the teleport daemon of "east" can be started with  `--insecure` CLI flag to accept self-signed certificates.
+Make sure to configure HTTPS properly and remove the insecure flag for production use.

 ### Connectivity Problems